 When there are more than one 3.0 CM under CMTS, and such 3.0 CM have their upstream traffic reach the maximum bandwidth, there may be a case that some a 3.0 CM has very high traffic, but others have very low traffic.
-Disabling the piggyback function will ensure 3.0 CM evenly share the bandwidth of upstream channel.
+Now disable the piggyback function to ensure such 3.0 CM evenly share the bandwidth of upstream channel.

-- This will reduce the potential upstream performance of the CM, and is only recommended in extreme cases where there are a large number of modems deployed - 2.
-It requires making CM work in DOCSIS 3.0 mode before disabling the piggyback function.
+1. It requires making CM work in DOCSIS 3.0 mode before disabling the piggyback function.

-3. Configuration of the state of piggyback function is only valid for the online CM after the configuration.
+2. Configuration of the state of piggyback function is only valid for the online CM after the configuration.
 To make it valid for all CMs, it further needs to restart all CMs.

 - Step 1 Enter the cmts view by using the command "interface cmts". - Step 2 Disable the piggyback function by using the command "no cable piggyback-allowed".

 By default, the piggyback function is disabled.

-Disable the piggyback function.
+\$Disable the piggyback function.

 '''

-BT(config)# interface cmts 1
+BT(config) # interface cmts 1

-BT(config-if-cmts-1)# no cable piggyback-allowed
+BT(config-if-cmts-1) # no cable piggyback-allowed

-BT(config-if-cmts-1)# show running-config verbose | include piggyback
+BT(config-if-cmts-1) # show running-config verbose | include piggyback

 no cable piggyback-allowed

 '''